tankliao0707/Linux_driver/gy-521/README.md

     ```
     $ sudo ./app.sh
     ```
 4. The app.sh with argument.
-The argument talk to app run how many timesE
+The argument talk to app run how many times
-- Example, if you want to run 10 times. following below:
+- Example, Setting argument 10 that will run 10 times.
+Following below:
 	```
 	$ sudo ./app.sh 10
 	```